 Industrial Production in Croatia averaged 0.99 percent from 1999 until 2021, reaching an all time high of 15.10 percent in December of 2016 and a record low of -13.30 percent in June of 2009.
 This page provides - Croatia Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Croatia Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

-Industrial Production in Croatia is expected to be -1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Croatia to stand at 3.50 in 12 months time.
-In the long-term, the Croatia Industrial Production is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Industrial Production in Croatia is expected to be 2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in Croatia to stand at 3.00 in 12 months time.
+In the long-term, the Croatia Industrial Production is projected to trend around 3.00 percent in 2022 and 2.00 percent in 2023, according to our econometric models.